GeekoIsaGeek/blaze-back/README.md

 which generates auth key.

-If you are using public disk to make stored files publicly accessible, run:
+If you are using public disk, run:

 ```sh
   php artisan storage:link
 ```

+to make stored files publicly accessible.

 ##### Now, you should be good to go!